Drones have been called one of the greatest technological inventions of the modern day..but that would make them seem like a recent invention.

 It was not until 1982 that the Israel Army showed the potential of drones for warfare in a coordinated, astonishing display that left the Syrian fleet in tatters, all with minimal losses.

-But even then the Israel army used drones to recon the enemy’s position, jam communications, and act as decoys to prevent the loss of pilot life.
+But even then the Israel army used drones to recon the enemy’s position, hamper communications, and act as decoys to avoid the loss of pilot life.

-While this display increased the profile of drones as weapons of war (for example, the US spent tens of millions of dollars in drone contracts), there were no drone strikes involved.
+While this display increased the profile of drones as weapons of war (for example, the US spent dozens of millions of dollars in drone contracts), there were no drone strikes involved.

 The first drone strikes actually took place in the aftermath of 9/11 when the CIA deployed drones over Afghanistan in the war against the Taliban.